-PS.: Building with ICFs results in a strong, fire-resistant, sound-proof, water-proof, wind-proof, super-insulated, extremely energy efficient, seismically superior, sustainable and environmentally friendly home that saves an average of 13 trees from the old growth forests per home.
+PS.: Building with ICFs results in a healthy, fire-resistant, sound-proof, water-proof, wind-proof, super-insulated, extremely energy efficient, seismically superior, sustainable, and environmentally friendly home that saves an average of 13 trees from the old growth forests per household.

 Imagine warm floors on a cold winter morning: Water circulating noiselessly through space-age, durable, plastic tubing safely embedded in concrete, distributing even warmth throughout your home.
 Radiant floor heat will take care of that.

 Envision feeling safe: Solid concrete construction means that your home is resistant to storms, high winds, and other severe weather conditions.
 Just imagine your family sleeping peacefully through the noisiest of thunderstorms.
-Solid concrete steel reinforced wall will take care of that.
+A solid concrete steel reinforced wall will take care of that.

 Jump on the floor: Your grandma’s glasses set in your china cabinet will never rattle again.
 No matter how hard you jump on the floor.
-Concrete subfloor structure will take care of that.
+A concrete subfloor structure will take care of that.